 Wage garnishment is one of the most effective methods for ensuring the consistent receipt of child support payments.
 It involves a legal directive issued by a court, compelling a third party, typically an employer, to deduct a portion of an employee’s earnings.

-In the event of non-payment of child support, a person’s drivers or professional license can be suspended.
-This sanction can be imposed by the child support agency, and the individual is required to communicate with the agency to address the matter and understand the procedures for reinstating the license.
+If a person fails to pay child support, the child support agency can suspend their drivers or professional license.
+The individual must communicate with the agency to address the matter and understand the procedures for reinstating the license.

 Seeking modifications when necessary assists in preventing non-compliance by offering flexibility to parents when their circumstances undergo significant changes.
 Open communication with the other parent reduces conflict, safeguarding the child’s interests, and facilitating effective management of custody arrangements.